gorbash1370/whisper-wrapper/README.md

     _This is valuable for AI processing (saving context, compute, enhancing quality control of AI responses and making AI output verification a million times more reliable).
 However, line numbers will be an annoyance if you are copying and pasting quotes from the transcript text (line numbers will be scattered throughout)._

 * Line numbers can be easily omitted by setting `word_interval = 0`.
-Note: this will also prevent line-wrapping.
+Note: this will also prevent line-wrapping:
 [![Screenshot Word Interval 0](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/ss_trans_no_linenos_annot_small.png)](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/ss_trans_no_linenos_annot.png)